 Simply a great run in the Oro Valley area!
 Perfect for beginning runners and seasoned veterans alike.
 This run is overall quite smooth and offers fairly minimal elevation gain, with the first half being gradually uphill before descending on the second half.
 The trail conditions are largely packed dirt with some rutted areas from rain washout.
-There are a few rocky sections that get a bit more technical but those are few and far between.
+There are a few slightly rocky sections that get a bit more technical but those are few and far between.
 You'll cross a number of washes but seldom will these have any water.
-It takes just over a mile from the parking lot to reach the singletrack where the fun really begins.
-GPS usually puts this Honeybee Canyon Loop at about 15.75 miles.
+It takes just over a mile from the beginning to reach the singletrack where the fun really begins.
+This total run comes in just over 20 miles with options to extend it even longer.

-This is a very fun loop trail that offers a shorter 6.25 loop option too if you cut over to the left (west) at the 2.75-mile junction where you'll link up with the last part of the run.
-There are also multiple extensions (Badlands & Tortolita Pass
+This is a very fun loop trail that offers a shorter 10.1-mile loop option too if you cut over to the left (west) at the 4.35-mile junction where you'll link up with the last part of the run.
+There are also multiple extensions (Badlands Trail